Table of contents

 Kanban recognizes the value of your existing processes and practices.
-At the start of any project, change management professionals will carry out a discovery phase to highlight any issues that are hindering processes and outcomes.
+At the start of any project, change management professionals will conduct a discovery phase to highlight any issues hindering processes and outcomes.

-Because Kanban improves transparency, you can quantify ROI over time and estimate the impact of making any process improvements.
-The transparency and ability to quality improvements also tend to make it easier to collaborate with other managers and teams, because they can easily understand the need for change.
+Because Kanban improves transparency, you can quantify ROI over time and estimate the impact of any process improvements.
+The transparency and ability to improve quality also make it easier to collaborate with other managers and teams because they can easily understand the need for change.

-The concept of continuous improvement is key to Kanban and is a quality that it shares with Agile and Scrum methodologies.
-Delivering change in small, continuous increments is also shared by these project management approaches.
-Doing so helps to minimize disruption and make the whole change process more manageable.
+The concept of continuous improvement is critical to Kanban and is a quality it shares with Agile and Scrum methodologies.
+Delivering change in small, steady increments is also shared by these project management approaches.
+Doing so helps minimize disruption and make the change process more manageable.

-This is because big changes are more difficult to implement and more likely to meet resistance internally.
+Significant changes are more challenging to implement and likely to meet internal resistance.
 Senior management may be concerned about costs, while project teams may feel that changes to working practices may impede their productivity.
-Kanban recognizes this, hence the emphasis on small, continuous, incremental change.
+Kanban recognizes this, emphasizing small, continuous, incremental change.

 Being respectful helps reinforce the idea that Kanban will not be overly disruptive or completely change established operating models.
 This is particularly important if those models are effective.
-This approach positions Kanban as a compromising and collaborative means of improving legacy processes without fundamental disruption to an organization’s underlying operations.
+This approach positions Kanban as a compromising and collaborative means of improving legacy processes without fundamentally disrupting an organization’s operations.

 This whole approach helps to gain support for Kanban in an environment where various teams are attached to established practices.
-It is particularly helpful in larger organizations where change is slower and there are more people to convince.
+It is beneficial in larger organizations where change is slower, and there are more people to convince.

-As part of Kanban’s emphasis on collaboration, it also allows anyone to take ownership of an issue and address it.
-With the transparency Kanban provides, any team member should be able to take action and be able to justify it with strong data to back them up.
+As part of Kanban’s emphasis on collaboration, anyone can take ownership of and address an issue.
+With the transparency Kanban provides, any team member should be able to take action and justify it with solid data to back them up.
 This encouraging culture helps to empower team members to take the lead, take risks, and grow professionally and personally.

 In contrast to a time-limited Agile methodology like Scrum, where sprints follow strict schedules, Kanban operates on a pull system, meaning that you only start work when there is demand for a specific deliverable.
 From this concept – and David Anderson’s five core properties – we now have the following six Kanban practices:

-Improving visibility in your workflow is crucial for identifying areas that may need improvement.
+Improving visibility in your workflow is crucial for identifying areas needing improvement.
 Kanban boards display which work items are in process, which are done, and which have not started.
 This helps you and your team to understand what it takes to get an item from request to completion and to uncover where you need to make adjustments to optimize your workflow.

 The ultimate goal of using Kanban boards is to help make projects as efficient as possible by cutting out wasted time and resources.
-Kanban WIP limits are a key tool for this because they set the maximum amount of work that can exist in a workflow.
+Kanban WIP limits are vital because they set the maximum amount of work that can exist in a workflow.
 WIP stands for “Work In Progress” and limits the number of work items in progress.

 This enables a pull system where new work is only ‘pulled’ in when there is enough capacity to handle it.
 WIP limits are represented as numbers on Kanban board statuses (columns) as in this example below:

 The Kanban board enables you to observe how work moves from one column to the next.
-Focusing on the flow of tasks through the columns on the board highlights any potential bottlenecks and allows managers to focus on smoothing interruptions in the normal flow and seeing where more resources may be needed, for example.
+Focusing on the flow of tasks through the columns on the board highlights any potential bottlenecks.
+It allows managers to focus on smoothing interruptions in the normal flow and seeing where more resources may be needed, for example.

 Define, publish, and share your processes and policies.
-That way, everyone on the team understands how work is done and what your goals are.
-This helps ensure everyone is moving in the same direction when it comes to suggesting improvements.
+That way, everyone on the team understands how work is done and your goals.
+This helps ensure everyone is moving in the same direction when suggesting improvements.

 Doing this should also help to keep team discussions more dispassionate and objective, preventing emotion and subjective views from influencing the decision process.